Women in World War II

-Women also took part outside of formal military structure in the resistances of France, Italy, and Poland, as well as in the British SOE and American OSS which aided these.
+Women also took part in the resistances of France, Italy, Poland, and Yugoslavia, as well as in the British SOE and American OSS which aided these.

-Women were forced into sexual slavery; the Imperial Japanese Army forced hundreds of thousands in Asia to become comfort women, before and throughout World War II.
-Approximately 350,000 American women joined the military during World War II.
-They worked as nurses, drove trucks, repaired airplanes, and performed clerical work.
-Some were killed in combat or captured as prisoners of war.
-Over sixteen hundred female nurses received various decorations for courage under fire.
+Some women were forced into sexual slavery: the Imperial Japanese Army forced hundreds of thousands in Asia to become sex slaves known as comfort women, before and throughout World War II.

+Women soldiers and auxiliaries on all sides of the conflict, when enlisted in the military, were eventually taken prisoners of war, just like their male counterpart.
+They were often discriminated, particularly by the Axis and the USSR, which were more likely to violate the Geneva Convention.Among the earliest women POWs of the war were women who served in the Polish Army (Germans avoided using women in the military except as auxiliaries—Wehrmachthelferin— until later years); including Janina Lewandowska, Polish aviator and army officer captured by the Soviets during their invasion of Poland and subsequently murdered in the Katyn massacre.

 Allies

 Australia

-Australian women played a larger role in World War 2 than they had done in World War I. Many women wanted to play an active role, and hundreds of voluntary women's auxiliary and paramilitary organisations had been formed by 1940.
+Australian women played a larger role in World War II than they had done in World War I. Many women wanted to play an active role, and hundreds of voluntary women's auxiliary and paramilitary organisations had been formed by 1940.
 A shortage of male recruits forced the military to establish female branches in 1941 and 1942.